 One of the beauties of this recipe is that the chicken pot pie mixture can be made ahead of time and reheated right before dinner.

-Leftovers, if any can be refrigerated in a covered container and reheated either in the microwave for several minutes or on the stovetop.
+Leftovers, if any, can be refrigerated in an airtight container and reheated either in the microwave for several minutes or on the stovetop.

 This recipe makes a lot.
 Generally, I will freeze the leftovers in individual serving sizes and then vacuum seal the servings.